dreamineering/business-administration/docs/features/workflows/README.md

 > First we make our habits, then our habits make us

 Evolve your [recurring workflows](./staff-management/how-to-create-recurring-workflows/) to take control of what happens when by who in your business.
 Ask about our library of workflows to help get started. **If you are business advisor** workflows are a great way for you to help ensure that the customers you are advising can get the most out of your teachings.
-To find the workflow your are looking for you can start by typing either _How to_ or _When to_ into search to find relevant workflows.
+To find the workflow you are looking for you can start by typing either _How to_ or _When to_ into search to find relevant workflows.

 <a
   href="https://drive.google.com/open?id=1r9dQCe5NGNoT_Kaucqs2lxtQGxOWKyz_"